Setting Up Clean Azure VNets, Subnets & Tagging

 • One workload type per subnet

-• Leave room for expansion
+• Leave unused IP space for expansion

 Click Review + Create, validate, and deploy.